-Sometimes coming up with ideas as hard.
+Sometimes coming up with ideas is hard.
 That is especially true in fantasy where literally anything is possible.
-If you’re a new writer or dm, trying to come up with a story, you might be struggling with where to start.
+If you’re a new writer or DM, you might be struggling with where to start your adventure.

 More than once I have turned to story generators as a way to trigger new ideas and help get my creative juices flowing.
 It can bring some much-needed randomness (and I mean that quite literally), to a story that feels predictable, or one that you’ve just spent too much time with.
 It can spark an interesting twist you might not have thought of before, or simply help you look at your current idea in a new light.

-With the rising popularity of Dungeons and Dragons (and other tabletop games), you might want to try running your own game, and while there are plenty of established campaign settings for you to try out, you’ll probably want to add your own flair or customization.
-Or you might want to build a completely homebrewed world for your friends to adventure in.
+With the rising popularity of Dungeons and Dragons (and other tabletop rpgs), you might want to try running your own game.
+And while there are plenty of established campaign settings for you to try out, you might want to add your own flair or customization.
+Or maybe you want to build a completely homebrewed world for your friends to adventure in.
 These randomizers are great for helping you build a world, generate items and create plot hooks to get you started.

 They also work really well as writing exercises and jump-starts for novel ideas.
 If you’re joining NaNoWriMo (that’s National Novel Writing Month for the unfamiliar!), and you don’t know what to write, a generator might be just the right tool to help you!
-After all, 50,000 words in a month is a lot of writing, and you’ll need to have some idea what to write (or somewhere to turn when you need a new idea) if you plan to get through 1, 667 words a day.
+After all, 50,000 words in a month is a lot of writing, and you’ll want to an idea of what to write if you plan to get through 1, 667 words a day.

-You will also find lots of other cool generators on these websites – everything from villains to what food your protagonists might eat, so tread with caution – these can become something of a time sink if you’re not careful.
+You will also find lots of other cool generators on these websites – everything from villainous lairs to what food your protagonists might eat, so tread with caution – these can become something of a time sink if you’re not careful.

 Anyway, on with the generators!